openshift/openshift-origin-design/designs/developer/health-checks/health-checks.md

 ![add-hc-1c](img/add-hc-1c.png)
 (fix image - remove edit probe link)

 For groupings with more than one container, the user will be brought to this page with a dropdown menu of all of the containers listed under the page title.
 As the user changes the dropdown, the entire page below will also update.
-Once the user begins to edit the form, the dropdown will become disabled.
-If the user selects the cancel button, the dropdown becomes active again.

 ![add-hc-2c](img/add-hc-2c.png)
 (fix image - remove edit probe link)

-When there is more than one container, the dropdown will be disabled once the user begins to add health checks.
+Once the user begins to edit the form, the dropdown will become disabled.
 Depending on which health check the user chooses to add or edit, the corresponding part of this form will expand.
-The user must then click save or cancel to the entire page.
+If the user selects the cancel button, the dropdown becomes active again.
+If the user selects save, the form is submitted.

 ![add-hc-expanded](img/add-hc-expanded.png)